wendymunyasi/alx-pre_course/0x01-git/README.md

 ### Project Description
 This is for 0x01-git task.
+This sentence is an update for this file.

 ### Collaborate